TERMS OF BUSINESS

 The method of communication used in each

 instance will be at our discretion in the individual circumstances.
-An e-mail address is required for any business dealt with
+It is recommended that you

 ensure that you are satisfied as to the reliability of your e-mail